kohirens/aws-tf-route53-record/CONTRIBUTING.md

 * Adhere to the [Standard Module Structure]
 * For making complex output, use [Command: console] to ensure you get what you expect.
+* Please update the README using terraform-docs CLI, just run `terraform-docs .` in the root of the project.
+A Terraform Docs configuration file is provided to facilitate running the command in an automated fashion.
 * Should you have questions, if there is an existing issue or discussion ask there.
 Or open an issue/discussion to ask.
 Paste a link to any code you may have.